LoganWilliams1/mhm2_kmer_analysis_v2/docs/mhm_guide.md

 There are several additonal options for adjusting the quality of the final assembly, apart from the *k*-mer values specified for the contigging and scaffolding rounds, as described earlier.

+**`--adapter-trim BOOL`**

+If set to true, will trim adapters using the `--adapter-refs` file.
+This can be turned off if the input reads are already trimmed and preprocessed to removed adapters.
+The default is true.

+**`--adapter-refs STRING`**

+A file containing adapter sequences in the FASTA format.
+If specified, it will be used to trim out all adapters when the input reads are first loaded.
+Two files containing adapter sequences are provided in the `contrib` directory: `adapters_no_transposase.fa` and `all_adapters.fa.gz`.
+When installed the latter is unzipped and copied to the install directory under `share`.
+The default is to trim adapters using this file, so this option usually does not need to be set.

+**`-i, --insert INT:INT`**

+The insert size for paired reads.
+The first integer is the average insert size for the paired reads and the second integer is the standard deviation of the insert sizes.
+MHM2 will automatically attempt to compute these values so this parameter is usually not necessary.
+However, there are certain cases where it may be useful, for example, if MHM2 prints a warning about being unable to compute the insert size because of the nature of the reads, or if only doing scaffolding.
+MHM2 will also compare its computed value to any option set on the command line and print a warning if the two differ significantly; this is useful for confirming assumptions about the insert sise distribution.

 **`--break-scaff-Ns INT`**

 The number of Ns allowed in a gap before the scaffold is broken into two.
 The default is 10.